pierrediedhiou/cybersecurity-journey/glossary.md

 configured in a SOAR platform to handle a specific type of incident.
 Automates repetitive manual tasks that analysts previously performed across multiple tools
+- **Patch Management** — The process of keeping application dependencies, web servers and host machines up to date with security patches to fix known vulnerabilities
 ## Q
 - **Query String** — The part of a URL starting with ? that sends parameters to the server (ex: ?search=hacking).
 Can be exploited